bogdanparvu18/msc-graduate-project/outputs/phase1/reports/phase1_deplot_chartqa_table_reasoning_baseline_20260717_074619_report.md

 - validating the dataset, inference, evaluation, and reporting pipeline;
 - establishing reproducible generic VQA baselines;
 - comparing direct and modular reasoning approaches;
-- showing that model specialization must match the target image domain.
+- showing that model specialization must match the target image domain;
+- evaluate numerical and structured visual reasoning;
+- identify design principles that might later be reused in the medical system.

 ## Method